mattdance/DTYEG/README.md

 <h2>GitHub</h2>
 <p>
 	GitHub is a web-based hosting service for software development projects that use the Git revision control system.GitHub offers both paid plans for private repositories, and free accounts for open source projects.
 The site provides social networking functionality such as feeds, followers, wikis and the social network graph to display how developers work on their versions of a repository.
+Git also offers an easy way to store and visualise spatial data.
+We will explore more on this later.
 </p>

 <p>